navanshu-qwerty/blog-preview-card/README.md

             └── name
 ```

-<1> I built a container class that would treat the main body as a flexbox and store the information cards.<br>
+<1> I built a container class that would treat the main body as a flexbox and store the information cards.
 <2> I defined a reusable card class that would be able to store the information required.
-Also in future if the page ever needs to hold several cards, it is possible because of the class declaration.<br>
+Also in future if the page ever needs to hold several cards, it is possible because of the class declaration.
-<3> To ensure that the images imported inside the card fits the description, i created separate classes that pre-define their size.<br>
+<3> To ensure that the images imported inside the card fits the description, i created separate classes that pre-define their size.

 ### Built with